yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### fetchers {#plugin.fetchers}

 :::warning
-Fetchers are not complete yet and will undergo further changes!
+Fetchers are not complete yet, and the API is subject to change without prior notice!
 :::

+TODO

 You can prepend or append new fetchers to the default `fetchers` under `[plugin]` by `prepend_fetchers` and `append_fetchers`, see [Configuration mixing](/docs/configuration/overview#mixing) for details.
 Here are the available options for a single rule: